co1umbine/D4UDocument/DynamixelForUnity EN.md

 Data read.
 Returns 0 if an error occurs.

 - Description
-GetData(ushort ADDR, ushort LEN, byte id) is used to read the data of the Dynamixel motor with the specified ID.
+GetData(ushort ADDR, ushort LEN, byte id) is used to read data of a servomotor by specifying it's ID.

 ---
 - Declaration